-We have drawn this lease to maximise the capital value of the let property and to provide acceptable security to a financial institution.
+We have drawn this agreement to maximise the capital value of the property and to provide acceptable security to a lender.
 The interest of the landlord always comes first.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.

-The key features of this template can be summarised as:
+The other key features of this template can be summarised as: